Alpattex/Landing-page/README.md

 # My Website
 <p>This is a Landing Page website project.
-Showing off CSS/HTML skills and experimenting</p>
+Using my CSS/HTML skills and experimenting</p>